 More on why change? click HERE.

-RAP presents an example of some fresh new lyrics called ‘Advance Australia Fair II - a Patriotic Song of Australia’ (formerly called ‘Beneath the Southern Cross‘).
+RAP presents an example of some fresh new lyrics called ‘Advance Australia Fair 2.0 - a Patriotic Song of Australia’ (formerly called ‘Beneath the Southern Cross‘).
 See below for the full new song.
 See the new piece as performed on 15 September 2019 on YouTube here.

 This is presented as an example of a ‘minimalist change’ model designed to appeal to the broadest spectrum of Australians possible.
 Here there is a strong emphasis on maintaining tradition, which is recognised as having particular value for many, while at the same time introducing new vigour to the Anthem through new Verses 2 & 3 which sing of values relevant to modern Australia.